BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • The exit plan

 • Will the property be sold or refinanced.
 The lender’s primary concern is how they will be repaid, so a robust plan is critical to securing a positive lender decision.
+If Plan A doesn't work, is there a credible Plan B?

 • A detailed budget & cashflow

-• If the developer will do work to the property, include whether the loan will cover all costs.
+• If the investor will do work to the property, include whether the loan will cover all costs.
 Consider if the loan term is long enough to complete the works and then sell or re-finance.

 Communication